hackclub/proxyparty/README.md

 BEFORE SHIPPING:

-- catchall redirects with appropriate SSL certs for each domain
 - fix bulckcah hanging
 - set Host to the hostname of the URL we're wanting to proxy to. this will fix github pages domains that have a CNAME, like maxwofford.com
 - automatic deploy via github actions